 Medicare Advantage plans cover all of the vision benefits provided in Medicare Part B, plus additional coverage depending on your specific plan.
 Some Medicare Advantage plans cover routine eye exams, contact lenses and eyeglasses.
-A SelectQuote advisor can help you find a plan that includes the vision coverage you desire.
+A SelectQuote licensed sales agent can help you find a plan that includes the vision coverage you desire.

 When signing up for Medicare, or using your Medicare benefits, its important to understand what is and is not covered.
 It can be the difference between paying high dollar amounts out of pocket, and getting the care you need covered.